CSC207-UofT/course-project-gries-fan-club/phase2/design_document.md

 ## Design Patterns
 - **Facade Design Pattern**
-    - In order to lazy load and reference entities we created Referenced entity classes.
+    - In order to lazy load and reference entities we created a Referenced entity classes.
     - These are facades for the entity beneath and simply wrap the safe retrieval of lazy loaded entities.
 - **Builder Design Pattern**
     - We used this for Entity Construction.
     - By using the Builder design pattern, we were able to construct different immutable objects step by step, and the builder is independent of other objects.
+- **Decorator Design Pattern**
+  - We used this to reduce the redundancy in code, we changed an abstract class with multiple subclasses to a single decorator class for the RecipeItem.
+  - This allows for specific display behaviour to be demonstrated when needed.
+For example RecipeItem, can be displayed using grams, ml or a quantity amount.

 ## Refactoring
 Some major refactors include: